 The Farm Financial Standards Council (FFSC) recommends that both cost and market values be disclosed for most assets (Table 1).
-A set of schedules to facilitate documentation of current and noncurrent asset values is available in OSU Extension Fact Sheet F-791.
+A set of schedules to facilitate documentation of current and noncurrent asset values is available in OSU Extension Fact Sheet AGEC-791.
 These forms will aid in deriving the total value for each category of assets and in accounting for changes in total value due to new purchases and sales.
 Alternatively, the balance sheet may be completed by entering the amounts for each line without using supporting schedules.

-If market values are used, one must consider deferred taxes (contingent tax liability) associated with selling assets such as machinery, equipment, and land at market values above tax basis as well as the transaction costs involved in
+If market values are used, one must consider deferred taxes (a contingent tax liability) associated with selling assets such as machinery, equipment, and land at market values above tax basis as well as the transaction costs involved in selling these assets.
+The estimated tax liability is posted as deferred taxes in the balance sheet.
+A worksheet to assist in estimating deferred taxes is included with OSU Extension Fact Sheet AGEC-939.